 Conclusion for the Role of Data Analytics

-Data analytics will be an important function that can enhance and enhance the decision-making process.
-Any new strategies and investments built on previous data will have more scope to better guide the business toward its long-term goals.
+Data analytics will be an essential function that can enhance the decision-making process.
+Any new strategies and investments built on previous data will have more scope to guide the business toward its long-term goals.